mlevogiannis/django-cas2/README.md

 ## Rationale for forking

 The django-cas project has been rather poorly maintained for some time.
-The most obviuos changes include moving the repo around.
+The most obvious changes include moving the repo around.
 Patches supplied by myself in order to support proxy authentication and by others for single sign out (http://code.google.com/r/arnaudgrausem-django-cas/) have not been integrated but are in fact lost in the repo changes.